fadeoutsoftware/WASDI/docs/PythonCookbook/SavePayload.rst

 What it does:

- - Read Input Parameters
+ - Reads Input Parameters
- - Add some elements to the payload
+ - Adds some elements to the payload
- - Save the payload
+ - Saves the payload